The easiest way to capture system audio

 Refund policy?

 14-day money-back guarantee, no questions asked.
-Email [email protected].
+Email support@audio-route.com.

 Is there a subscription?